 SAFETY ALERT!
 Flooding

-Ensuring high quality water supply for the Gladstone region begins at the source – the Lake Awoonga Catchment in the Boyne Valley.
-The Lake Awoonga catchment covers more than 23,000 hectares.
+Ensuring high quality water supply for the Gladstone region begins at the source – the Lake Awoonga catchment in the Boyne Valley.

 Water quality is significantly influenced by the type and management of land use activities in the catchment, with nutrient and sediment levels attributed to the land clearing and cattle grazing that has occurred in the Boyne Valley over the past 100 years.
 It is vital we work in partnership with our neighbours, catchment landowners and the broader community to achieve better land management and water quality outcomes.